cieto-dev/industrial-energy-optimizer/docs/FEATURE_BACKLOG.md

 # DEFINITION OF COMPLETE

-A feature is considered complete only when:
+A feature is complete only when:
 - Functional requirements are implemented.
 - Documentation is updated.
 - Testing is complete.